Steve Schwettman, Instructor

 Resume

-Mr. Schwettman holds the rank of Cho Dan in Tang Soo Do Taekwondo from the Mountain Academy of Martial Arts.
+Mr. Schwettman holds the rank of 1st degree Black Belt in Tang Soo Do Taekwondo from the Mountain Academy of Martial Arts, and is currently training for the rank of Cho Dan in the art of Soo Bahk Do with the World Moo Duk Kwan association.

 • Approx 1980: Began training in Taekwondo with father at Powel Crosley YMCA under Grandmaster I.K.
 Kim, Cincinnati, Ohio.